bistro-its-berkeley/BISTRO-Starter-Kit/README.md

 * Documentation folder
   * the [Quick introduction on the Urban Transportation Optimization problem](https://github.com/vgolfier/Uber-Prize-Starter-Kit-/blob/master/docs/Introduction_transportation_problem.md)
   * a description of the [inputs to optimize](https://github.com/vgolfier/Uber-Prize-Starter-Kit-/blob/master/docs/Technical-starter-kit.md) -*might be renamed*
-  * A description of the outputs and the scoring function [link](https://github.com/vgolfier/Uber-Prize-Starter-Kit-/blob/master/docs/Understanding%20the%20outputs%20and%20the%20scoring%20function)
+  * A description of the outputs and the scoring function [link](https://github.com/vgolfier/Uber-Prize-Starter-Kit-/blob/master/docs/Understanding%20the%20outputs%20and%20the%20scoring%20function) -*to be completed*
   * the Problem statement of the Hackathon - *to be added*
   * the [Problem statement of Phase 1](https://github.com/vgolfier/Uber-Prize-Starter-Kit-/blob/master/docs/Problem_statement_Phase%20I.pdf) - *to be updated*
   * a simulation example: the baseline scenario - *might be removed*